cerebral/cerebral/packages/docs/content/getting-real/02_organizing.en.md

 }
 ```

-And this is how you scale your application.
-You define modules and submodules.
-Any actions or chains that are common are usually placed in a common folder.
+And this is how an application scales: by defining modules and submodules.
+Actions or chains that are common are often placed in a folder called **common**:

 ```js
 /common